locoframework/loco-js/README.md

     // location must be the same as where you mounted Loco-Rails in routes.rb
     //location: "notification-center", // 'notification-center' by default

-    // max number of notifications that is fetched at once via ajax pooling
+    // max number of notifications fetched at once via ajax pooling
     // must be the same as notifications_size defined in initializers/loco.rb
     // next batch of notifications will be fetched immediately after
     // max size is reached